keylime/enhancements/81-IDevID_and_IAK_support.md

 1. Create session (done at get_tpm2_ctx)
 2. Get endorsement certificate from TPM NV index and EK public key (done at create_ek)
 3. Regeneration of IAK and IDevID possible info (create create_iak and create_idevid routines)
-4. Load the IDevID and IAK and IDevID certificates from a given local path and send them along with the rest of the attestation/measured data to the registrar service.
+4. Load the IDevID and IAK and IDevID certificates from a given local path and send them along with the rest of the attestation/measured data to the registrar service
+5. Create an ephemeral AK
-5. Encode attestation data and send it to the registrar service (modify the method do_register_agent to support the new parameters regarding IAK and IDevID).
+6. Encode the necessary data and send it to the registrar service (modify the method do_register_agent to support the new parameters regarding IAK and IDevID).
+7. Receive the challenge to prove that is actually has the AK, IDevID, IAK.
-6. Receive the confirmation from registrar service.
+8. Sends challenge response back to the registrar service.
+9. The agent gets its UUID in case of a successful registering process.

 ### Registration from the registrar service perspective when interacting with the agent
 1. The main endpoints here are do_register_agent() and do_activate_agent() invoked by the agent.
 2. Decode data and parse certificates.
 This implies modifying the method doRegisterAgent to support new parameters regarding IAK and IDevID.
 This method exercises a POST to /v{api_version}/agents/{agent_id} at registrar_common.py do_POST method.
 3. Verify IDevID certificate chain of trust + IAK certificate chain of trust
+4. Create a challenge to send to the agent
+5. Receive the challenge response and process
-4. Commit data to the local Keylime database, the necessary fields regarding IAK and IDevID needs to be included there.
+6. Commit data to the local Keylime database, the necessary fields regarding IAK and IDevID needs to be included there.
-5. Activate the agent.
+7. Activate the agent.
 This implies on modifying the method do_activate_agent at keylime\keylime\registrar_client.py to support new parameters regarding IAK and IDevID.
 This method exercises a PUT to /v{api_version}/agents/{agent_id}/activate at registrar_common.py do_PUT method.
-6. Send confirmation to the agent

 ### Attestation from the verifier perspective after the registration process
+The work from the verifier perspective can keep using the ephemeral AK, while this work can be the basis for preparing for using a LAK based on IAK on a second step.
-In general lines what was being executed with the ephemeral AK can now follow with the IAK.
-This point will have more insights soon.
+A second option is replacing was is being executed with the ephemeral AK to follow with the IAK.

 ### Test Plan